Bishopafl/Golang-tutorials/cards/README.md

 # Deck of Cards using Go

 Creating a simple card shuffler in Go to learn more about it.
 So far, I have identified methods that will be needed and what those methods will do.

+## Go Packages used
+	- "fmt"
+	- "math/rand"
+	- "os"
+	- "strings"
+	- "time"

 ## Custom Methods